Fredo-XVII/alfredogmarquez/content/post/2022-03-05-building-a-holiday-package-with-timedate/index.md

 There are many useful functions in the `timeDate` package.
 Today, I will only focus on a couple that allowed me to create custom dates that are important to my forecasting work.

 One type of function builds dates based on the year and the number of days from the beginning of the year.
-If we look at how the `timeDate::NewYearsDay` function is built gives us template on how to create a holiday based on number of days in a year from the beginning of the year.
+If we look at how the `timeDate::NewYearsDay` function is built, it gives us a template on how to create a holiday based on number of days in a year from the beginning of the year.

 ```
 timeDate::NewYearsDay